 So when I was first introduced to the world of exchanging my hours for cash, I was more than excited to do so.

->

-> My first job was a piano teaching assistant, fetching $10 for every hour of my time.
+My first job was as a piano teaching assistant, where I earned $10 for every hour of my time.
 Back then, $10 felt like $0.50 in the 1970s – you could do so many great things with it.

->

-> I held the red banknotes proudly whenever I received my pay.
+I held the red banknotes proudly whenever I received my pay.

 Extra money tasted so sweeeeet.